During the first Trump presidency, I talked to a new coaching client. Let’s call him John (not his real name).

 I believe that there must be a better solution than abandoning productivity advice altogether, or resorting to traditional productivity advice.

-My intention for this community is to help you move from toxic productivity (or no productivity) to soulful productivity.
+That’s why I want to help people move from toxic productivity (or no productivity) to soulful productivity.

 Toxic productivity is when you take action